thebaldgeek/thebaldgeek.github.io/C-Band.md

 1 x power cable for motors and 5v DC supply for GPSDO - length for install [something like this](https://www.amazon.com/Multi-Core-Shielded-Anti-Interference-Control-Signal/dp/B09639HGN9)

 1 x Linear motor with resistance position feedback.
 Stroke length as per instructions [4'' example from Amazon](https://www.amazon.com/gp/product/B00NVI5RII/).
-Another similar motor with feedback: [linear actuator with potentiometer](https://www.robotshop.com/products/4-stroke-150-lbs-force-linear-actuator-w-potentiometer) (Do NOT buy the actuators with the pulse output!!)
+Another similar motor with feedback: [linear actuator with potentiometer](https://www.robotshop.com/products/4-stroke-150-lbs-force-linear-actuator-w-potentiometer) (Do NOT buy the actuators with the pulse output!!
+You MUST get one with about 10,000 Ohm (10K) resistor feedback)

 1 x Microcontroller with 5 amp H-Bridge relays [Example from Amazon](https://www.amazon.com/s?k=h-bridge&ref=nb_sb_noss_1).